www42/AZ-103-MicrosoftAzureAdministrator/Instructions/Labs/10b - Self-Service Password Reset (az-100-05b).md

 1. Delete all Enterprise App Registrations.

-1. Cancel and then delete the Premium P2 licenses (note that it make take up to 72 hours for this change to take effect).
+1. Cancel and then delete the Premium P2 licenses.
+(Note that it make take up to 72 hours for this change to take effect.)

 1. Delete the Azure AD tenant.
+(Note that this cannot be done until the deletion of the licenses takes effect.)